unikraft-upb/USoC23-registration/01-build-system/README.md

 USoC{...}
 ```

-Copy that flag and paste it in the [registration form](TODO), along with the `Makefile` you created.
+Copy that flag and paste it in the [registration form](TODO), then create an archive with all the files (`Makefile` and other helper files) that are required to build the given sources.

 ## Resources